 The emergence of 3D technology is changing the way we produce objects such as tools and toys.
-3D printing or additive manufacturing is a process of making three-dimensional objects by use of 3D printing machines.
+3D printing or additive manufacturing is a process of making three-dimensional objects by the use of 3D printing machines.
 There are many different types of 3D printers in the market based on their printing features and design.
-The following are the best 3D printer reviews you can by in 2016.
+The following are the best 3D printer reviews for you to research before buying.

 The Form 2 three-dimensional printer by Formlabs is the company’s 3rd generation printer that comes with a lot of great features.
 It has a peeling mechanism and a heated tank design to create a reliable print process for large solid parts and intricately small details.

 The resin wiper improves the print consistency by removing particulate from the print build area and help to agitate the resin adequately.
 It has a heated tank whose primary function is to provide optimal print conditions by maintaining a consistent internal temperature of 35o.

 This printer uses stereolithography (SLA) technology and is also flexible as it supports USB, wired networks as well as Wi-Fi.
 It has a large and easy-to-use color touchscreen which means you can start, stop or pause prints from the printer itself making control much easier.
 The minimum and maximum layer heights are 25 microns and 100 microns respectively.
 The market price of Form 2- 3D printer is around $3500.

 The Afinia H480 is a relatively small 3D printer that combines the perfect combination of precision and affordability.
 It is shipped while fully assembled ready to plug and play with an accessory kit, a roll of the filament, and an easy-to-install software.
 Its software has an easy-to-use interface for laying out, orienting, duplicating, and scaling parts.
 It also features platform leveling as well as nozzle height detection making accurate setup easy.